marloquemegusta/tensorflow_object_detection_guide/README.md

 $ git clone https://github.com/marloquemegusta/tensorflow_object_detection_guide.git
 $ cd tensorflow_object_detection_guide
 ```
+### File structure of this project
+My repo is structured in 4 main folders:
+- An **images** folder where images and their json annotation files exist.
+In my repo there are two images folder as I cover two different examples: Training an instance segmentation model (mask detection) and training an object detection model (bounding box only)
+- A **pretrained_models** folder where there will be a subdirectory for each model you want to fine tune.
+In my repo there are two of them: mask rcnn model for instance segmentation and faster rcnn for object detection
+-  A **scripts** folder where all the scripts that do not belong to the official tensorflow object detection API are included.
+Most of this scripts have been crafted by me and ar mostly to help you during the process of training the network.
+Some examples are: video_to_frames.py, train_test_split.py, json_to_xml.py, etc.
+- A **training** folder where everything else is contained.
+It includes:
+-- Label maps
+-- Config files (one per model to fine tune)
+-- tf record serialized datasets (once they are created during the process)

 ##  Setting up the environment and all the libraries and files needed
 In this guide we will be using the tensorflow object detection API for tensorflow 1.